Read below for an answer to, “Do I Need a Passport for a Cruise?”

 It’s a bit more versatile, so again, we recommend the passport book over just getting the card (or get both).
-There are some times when traveling by sea that you may not need a passport with travel by sea.
+There are some times when you may not need a passport with travel by sea.
 Read below for more answers to, “Do I Need a Passport for a Cruise?”

 Do I Need a Passport to Travel by Land?

 Yes.
 The land requirements are similar to the sea requirements.
 You can use a passport book or passport card.
-U.S. citizens under the age of 16 that arrive by land from Canada or Mexico may present:
+U.S. citizens under 16 years old who arrive by land from Canada or Mexico may present:

 Do I Need a Passport for a Cruise?

-Passports are not required for U.S. citizens traveling to or returning directly from Hawaii or a U.S. territory, including Guam, Puerto Rico, the U.S. Virgin Islands, American Samoa, Swains Island, and the Commonwealth of the Northern Mariana Islands.
+Passports are not a requirement for U.S. citizens traveling to or returning directly from Hawaii or a U.S. Territory, including Guam, Puerto Rico, the U.S. Virgin Islands, American Samoa, Swains Island, and the Commonwealth of the Northern Mariana Islands.

 Do I Need a Passport for a Closed-Loop Cruise?

 Additionally, cruise lines do not want to be help liable if you are denied entry to a destination on your cruise because you did not have proper documentation.

 Do I Need a Passport for a Disney Cruise?

-Ultimately, it is your responsibility to check with your travel agent, government agency, embassy or consulate to ensure that you have all the proper documentation to board the ship and enter each of the countries on the ship’s itinerary.
+Ultimately, it is your responsibility to check with your travel agent, government agency, U.S. embassy or consulate to ensure you have all the proper documentation to board the ship and enter each country on the ship’s itinerary.